streamlink/streamlink/docs/cli.rst

 Command-Line Interface
 ======================

-The CLI can be used to either pipe streams to a video player for playback or download them to a file.
+The CLI can be used to either pipe streams to a video player for playback or download them directly to a file.

 Tutorial
 --------

-The CLI is designed to be as simple as possible to use, in two or less steps you can start playback of your favorite stream in a desktop video player such as `VLC <http://videolan.org/>`_ or `MPlayer <http://www.mplayerhq.hu/>`_.
+The CLI is designed to be as simple as possible to use, in two or less steps you can start playback of your favorite stream in a desktop video player such as `VLC <http://videolan.org/>`_ or `mpv <http://mpv.io/>`_.

-Let's say you want to watch the stream located on http://twitch.tv/day9tv, you start off by telling Livestreamer where to to find information about your stream by giving the URL to ``livestreamer`` as the first argument.
+Let's say you want to watch the stream located on http://twitch.tv/day9tv, you start off by telling Livestreamer where to to find information about your stream by giving the URL to the command :command:`livestreamer` as the first argument.

-You do not need to specify the whole URL including ``http://``, just ``twitch.tv/day9tv`` will do just fine.
+You do not need to include the protocol when dealing with HTTP URLs, just ``twitch.tv/day9tv`` will do.

 .. code-block:: console